Overview

 Hamster preproglucagon contains the sequence of glucagon and two related peptides Nature.
 1983 Apr 21;302(5910):716-8 and human Exon duplication and divergence in the human preproglucagon gene Nature.
 1983 Jul 28-Aug 3;304(5924):368-71 proglucagon gene in the Bell lab, and the rat cDNA Pre-proglucagon messenger ribonucleic acid: nucleotide and encoded amino acid sequences of the rat pancreatic complementary deoxyribonucleic acid Endocrinology.
 1984 Dec;115(6):2176-81 and gene Glucagon gene sequence.
 Four of six exons encode separate functional domains of rat pre-proglucagon J Biol Chem.
 1984 Nov 25;259(22):14082-7 in the Habener lab.

-Following detection of the putative GLP-1 sequences within the cDNAs and genes, Dr. Svetlana Mojsov, a chemistry specialist in the Peptide Unit of the MGH, working with the Habener lab, used synthetic peptides to develop antibodies and radioimmunoassays for GLP-1 and GLP-2, enabling detection of the peptides in cells and tissues.
-Multiple immunoreactive GLP-1 peptides were detected in extracts of the rat intestine, but the same forms were not detected in the rat pancreas.
+A similar profile of GLP-1 immunoreactive peptides was detected by Mojsov in her studies of proglucagon processing using rat pancreas and intestine.
+Multiple immunoreactive GLP-1 peptides were detected in extracts of the rat intestine, but very similar forms of putative GLP-1 peptides were also detected in the rat pancreas.
 Preproglucagon gene expression in pancreas and intestine diversifies at the level of post-translational processing J Biol Chem.
 1986 Sep 5;261(25):11880-9.
-The elution profiles of the immunoreactive peptides detected using HPLC on specific chromatography fractions were consistent with multipe GLP-1 peptides, including GLP-1(1-37) and GLP-1(7-37) in the rat intestine.
+The elution profiles of the immunoreactive peptides detected using HPLC on specific chromatography fractions were similarly consistent with detection of multiple GLP-1 peptides, including GLP-1(1-37) and GLP-1(7-37) in the rat pancreas and intestine.
+These two processing papers were published in JBC a few months apart in 1986.

-Drucker did not detect any activity (cyclic AMP, hormone secretion/gene expression) of GLP-1 when the various peptides were incubated with the pituitary and fibroblast cells.
+Drucker did not detect any activity (cyclic AMP, hormone secretion/gene expression) for the different forms of GLP-1 when the various peptides were incubated with the pituitary and fibroblast cells.
 In contrast, Drucker observed that only the N-terminally truncated version of GLP-1, GLP-1(7-37) but not GLP-1(1-37), increased cyclic AMP formation, insulin gene expression, and insulin secretion, notably, only when the glucose was elevated.
 Glucagon-like peptide I stimulates insulin gene expression and increases cyclic AMP levels in a rat islet cell line Proc Natl Acad Sci U S A. 1987 May;84(10):3434-8

 Consistent with this chronology and narrative, Mojsov et al in the Discussion section of the 1986 JBC paper analyzing the processing of proglucagon disclosed that the Habener lab had detected an insulinotropic activity of GLP-1 on islet cells in vitro, referencing, as a footnote, Drucker, D.J. et al, manuscript in preparation

-After the Drucker studies describing the direct insulinotropic actions of GLP-1(7-37), Habener approached Gordon Weir working at the Joslin, who had successfully developed a perfused rat pancreas system in his laboratory, suitable for studying the insulinotropic actions of different secretagogues.
+After the Drucker studies describing the direct insulinotropic actions of GLP-1(7-37) using insulin-producing islet cells, Habener and Mojsov approached Gordon Weir working at the Joslin, who had successfully developed a perfused rat pancreas system in his laboratory, suitable for studying the insulinotropic actions of different secretagogues.
 Dr. Weir tested several of the GLP-1 peptides provided by Dr. Mojsov and the Habener lab, and confirmed that GLP-1(7-37) was a potent insulinotropic peptide in the perfused rat pancreas, consistent with the first demonstration of insulinotropic activity in experiments carried out by Drucker in the islet cell studies in the Habener lab.
 In contrast to the islet studies carried out by Drucker et al, that showed a clear glucose-dependent potentiation of GLP-1's actions to stimulate insulin secretion, the perfused rat pancreas studies examined GLP-1 action at only a single glucose concentration (~119 mg% or 6.6 mM glucose).
-The Mojsov et al paper describing the perfused pancreas studies done by Gordon Weir in collaboration with the Habener group and Dr. Mojsov were published in Insulinotropin: glucagon-like peptide I (7-37) co-encoded in the glucagon gene is a potent stimulator of insulin release in the perfused rat pancreas J Clin Inv 1987 Feb;79(2):616-9
+The Mojsov et al paper describing the perfused pancreas studies done by Gordon Weir in collaboration with the Habener group and Dr. Mojsov were published several months before the Drucker et al PNAS paper Insulinotropin: glucagon-like peptide I (7-37) co-encoded in the glucagon gene is a potent stimulator of insulin release in the perfused rat pancreas J Clin Inv 1987 Feb;79(2):616-9

 Simultaneously, studies in Copenhagen led by Jens Holst and colleagues also demonstrated than a smaller N-terminally truncated form of GLP-1, GLP-1(7-36) amide purified from the gut, was a potent stimulator of insulin secretion in the perfused pig pancreas model.
 Notably, these studies also used only a single glucose concentration (7 mM), and hence did not examine the glucose-dependent potentiaion of insulin secretion by GLP-1 Truncated glucagon-like peptide I, an insulin-releasing hormone from the distal gut FEBS Lett.
 1987 Jan 26;211(2):169-74 In related studies, the Holst lab also examined the postranslational processing of proglucagon in pancreas vs. gut, demonstrating liberation of smaller GLP-1 peptides in the human gut Pancreatic and intestinal processing of proglucagon in man Diabetologia Nov;30(11):874-81